 I raise my voice to warn:

-do not believe this ranking websites as well as many “opinion makers” who sell themselves as knowledgeable: –According to Daniel Kahneman: experts are more prone to fail than you may expect-.
+do not believe these ranking websites as well as many “opinion makers” who sell themselves as knowledgeable: –According to Daniel Kahneman: experts are more prone to fail than you may expect-.
 This means that the real value of these opinions may rely on marketing logic.

 They are just MARKETING slogans.

-As testing CRMs is part of our daily commitment both, when clients ask to migrate tools as well as when they ask to select a solution that fits their business requirements.
+Testing CRMs is part of our daily commitment both, when clients ask to migrate tools as well as when they ask to select a solution that fits their business requirements.

 I mean I do not mind if someone likes one or another brand or tool for good reasons, the world is beautiful because it is varied… What I can’t take is when someone tries to make money selling debatable knowledge, something that always goes at the expense of other people.

 But let’s say that: Being in the top 5 CRMs or even among the top 10 CRMs is something with little or no sense.
-Pipedrive has to be there, in these ranking websites, as well as Zendesk, Hubspot and Freshdesk have to do it, and they are all very useful tools, but I confute that these kinds of “independent third parties” rank are any useful for buyers!
+Pipedrive has to be there, in these ranking websites, as well as Zendesk, Hubspot, and Freshdesk have to do it, and they are all very useful tools, but I confute that these kinds of “independent third parties” rank are useful for buyers!
 They are actually possibly misleading people who have no knowledge of the topic.

 Let’s take G2, one of the most reputable software evaluation tools, widely read by many.